William W. Crouse

 Scott E. Deeter

 Mr. Deeter is Ventria's President and CEO.
+He serves as a director of Iteris, Inc. (NASDAQ: ITI), the global leader in applied informatics for transportation and agriculture.
 Previously, he started and led a joint venture between Cargill and F. Hoffmann-La Roche that commercialized pharmaceutical intermediates and functional food ingredients.
 He served as President and CEO of CyberCrop and was a member of the Technology and Life Sciences Group of Salomon Brothers.
 He is a graduate of the University of Kansas (BSc-Economics); University of Chicago (MBA); and London School of Economics (MSc-Economics).

 William H. Rutter, Esq.,